-Chapter Co-Manager – CHRIS-ANN LAKE (AKA Charlie)
+Chapter Manager – CHRIS-ANN LAKE (Charlie)

-Chris-Ann has been a member of Surfrider since 2015 and feels privileged to be able to call Vancouver Island her home.
+As the chapters only part-time staff, Chris-Ann (Charlie) has been a member of Surfrider since 2015 and feels privileged to be able to call Vancouver Island her home.
 She is passionate about engaging and motivating people to protect the ocean and the rights of all the people that depend on it.
 Before working with Surfrider she was a campaigner, coordinator, and organizer for Greenpeace Canada and plans on bringing some of that experience to this chapter.
 When she isn’t working with Surfrider she is also busy marrying people on the side as marriage commissioner.
 She is also a forever student currently working on completing her MA in interdisciplinary studies, with a concentration on organizational leadership from Royal Roads.
 In what free time she has left you will likely find her bodyboarding, hiking, planning her next trip overseas, playing music, or reading a good book at her favourite coffee shop.
 If you want to become a Surfrider sponsor, partner, or member to help support our efforts email her!

-Chair – RACHAEL MONTGOMERY
+Chair – RYAN MOEN

 Vice Chair – SALLY McINTYRE